Naveen-1-1/Codefundo-Idea/README.md

 My team, which includes Naveen(me), Rutwik and Shreyas, will like to help to prepare for a disaster and manage a disaster better by creating a website.
 We have chosen to work on the natural disaster: floods.
 Our web application will consist of two parts.

-1) First, we will provide solutions in order to prepare for a disaster and show what has happened in the past.
+a) First, we will provide solutions in order to prepare for a disaster and show what has happened in the past.
 For example, we will:

 1. Find out the correlation between number of deaths and amount of rainfall during a flood by analysing these datasets;